sjohns09/turtlebot_walker/README.md

 To record a bag file set record\_bag = true when the launch file is ran.
 The bagfile will record for a maximum of 30 seconds.

-To examine the recorded bag file run the command shown below:
+To examine the recorded bag file and playback the bag file run the commands shown below:

 ```
 rosbag info ~/.ros/turtlebot_walker.bag
+rosbag play ~/.ros/turtlebot_walker.bag
 ```
-To play back the bag file and show it working with the listener node:
+To play back the bag file and show it working with Gazebo:

-  - Launch the turtlebot_gazebo worl sim
+  - Launch the turtlebot_gazebo world sim

  ```
  roslaunch turtlebot_gazebo turtlebot_world.launch